The Pact App Review

 Want to get paid for exercising on a regular basis?

 Want to get paid for exercising on a regular basis?
-Well you can with the Pact app that works on both Apple iOS and Android based smart phones.
-You will be paid for keeping up with a regular exercise routine and if you don’t exercise you will be penalised.
+Well, you can with the Pact app that works on both Apple iOS and Android-based smartphones.
+You will be paid for keeping up with a regular exercise routine and if you don’t exercise you will be penalized.

 The Pact app was devised by two students from Harvard.
 It works on the principle that most people will be more motivated at the thought of losing money than earning money.
 They believed that this could be linked to fitness and gym visits and so Pact was born.

 If you are serious about your workouts and visit the gym regularly each week then this is a very good way to earn extra cash.
 Even the most hardened of bodybuilders have off days and don’t relish the thought of attending the gym on those days.
 So Pact is there to motivate you.

 When you use the Pact app you have to commit to a target number of gym visits each week and agree what your fine will be if you don’t attend.
 You need to set up your following week’s pacts by the latest on Sunday before the week begins.